naenumtou/dataScienceLab/faceMaskTiny/README.md

 !python process.py 2>/dev/null
 ```
 17. The python script will create 2 files, which are `test.txt` and `train.txt` into `/darknet/data/`.
-18. Download the pre-trained **YOLOv4-tiny weights**.
+18. Download the pre-trained **YOLOv4-tiny weights** into **darknet** folder.
 ```
 !wget https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v4_pre/yolov4-tiny.conv.29
 ```

+## Training model
-19. Begin the training process.
+1. Begin the training process.
 The model will train for 6000 iterations based on the configuration.
 Usually, it takes up 2 hours to finish.
 However, it can be early stopped if the model loss does not have the improvement, around **30%** is recommended.
 ```
 !./darknet detector train data/obj.data cfg/yolov4-tiny-custom.cfg yolov4-tiny.conv.29 -dont_show -map 2>/dev/null
 ```